Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints

-This paper presents a novel, efficient, and training-free approach to speech synthesis system attribution as well as synthesized speech detection that can be directly applied to cybersecurity and forensic workflows.
-To the best of our knowledge, we introduce the first single-model attribution technique in an open-world setting, i.e., a technique allowing to identify whether a speech sample was generated by a specific model while distinguishing it from any unseen speech synthesis systems or even from real speech.
-Notably, our method only requires samples from \textit{one} target model and does not require training a costly machine learning classifier, making it highly adaptable to newly evolving synthetic speech technologies.
-In addition to open-world attribution, our method represents an easy and cheap approach to closed-world model classification and synthetic speech detection.
-Therefore, our method provides a unified solution to multiple threat scenarios, and notably, it outperforms state-of-the-art strategies in all these settings.
-Precisely, our key contributions are as follows: \begin{enumerate} \item Discovery of model-specific speech fingerprints: We demonstrate that neural speech synthesis systems leave behind consistent, model-specific artifacts in generated audio.
+Recent studies have explored multiclass classification approaches to attribute speech samples to specific synthesis systems.
+However, these models operate in a closed-world setting~\cite{Xinrui_2022_DeepfakeWorkshop, Junlong_2024_ICASSP}, which means that they can only recognize systems seen during training.
+As a result, they do not generalize to new models without costly retraining, which presents a major limitation given the rapid evolution of synthetic speech technologies.
+To address these challenges, we propose a novel, lightweight, training-free approach, referred to as the \emph{Residual Fingerprint (RFP)}.
+The RFP is computed from standardized average residuals of the audio signal and can be used for both speech synthesis system attribution and synthetic speech classification.
+To the best of our knowledge, we introduce the first single-model attribution technique in an open-world setting, i.e., a technique for identifying whether a speech sample was generated by a specific model while distinguishing it from any unseen speech synthesis systems or even from real speech.
+Notably, our method only requires samples from \textit{one} target model and does not require training a costly machine learning classifier, making it highly adaptable to emerging speech synthesis technologies.
+Moreover, it naturally extends to closed-world multi-model attribution and synthetic vs. real speech classification, providing a unified solution across multiple threat scenarios.
+Experiments show that it outperforms existing baselines while remaining efficient, easy to deploy, and robust to realistic noise, with data augmentation helping maintain performance under more severe corruptions.
+Building on these insights, our key contributions are: \begin{itemize} \item \textbf{Discovery of model-specific speech residual fingerprints:} Speech synthesis systems leave subtle but consistent artifacts in generated audio.